riscv/sail-riscv/CONTRIBUTING.md

 We _require_ any and all use of generative AI tools, e.g. for writing code, comments, documentation, or PR text, to be disclosed.

+The repository now enforces a Developer Certificate of Origin (DCO) check that requires commits to be signed.
+See [here](https://developercertificate.org) for what the DCO states.
+The [DCO check](https://github.com/apps/dco) requires adding the `-s` flag to your `git commit` command.